isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Reason

 There are many things that are done better "by machine".
-Computers don't tire or get bored by repettitive tasks.
+Computers don't tire or get bored by repetitive tasks.
-We typically have better things to do than to repeatedly do routine tasks.
+We typically have better things to do than repeatedly do routine tasks.

 ##### Example